 Sometimes we’re so used to seeing our furniture layout, day in and day out, we don’t realize there might be a better alternative.

 Try taking a few photos of your space on your phone.
 This allows you to look at the room in a new light.

-You don’t need to move every single piece around (although this could be great too!) a few tweaks and edits to your furniture layout might be all you need to love the room again.
+You don’t need to move every single piece around (although this could be great too!)

 Family room wall color here is Benjamin Moore Calm.

 8. Take out those family heirlooms and display them throughout your home.